18F/18f.gsa.gov/_posts/2015-10-09-cloud-gov-launch.md

 authors:
 - bret
 tags:
-- how we work
+- best practices
-- devops
+- security
-- our products
+- platforms
 - cloud.gov
 excerpt: "We’ve developed cloud.gov, a Platform-as-a-Service (PaaS), to tackle core infrastructure issues and enable our small development teams to improve the delivery of 18F products."